roman-milk/roman-milk.github.io/laceys.md

+===

- ****** Lacey's First Double-Penetration ****** byNonStopFunGuy© The truck driver snorted again, and his smiled broadly.
+The truck driver snorted again, and his smiled broadly.
 "Nice to make your acquaintance, Lacey honey," he chuckled as he thrust his erection harder into the girl's sloppy wet vagina.

  Lacey's reaction was sudden and guttural.
 "Fuck me, John, harder!"